-SFMP Reference First Nations Comments and Questions Participants' Response or Information Participants' Acceptance of Input 6.50 - Coordination Do oil/gas industry proponents share information on their plans with the participants so that total cumulative impacts are being assessed?
+SFMP Reference First Nations Comments and Questions Participants' Response or Information Participants' Acceptance of Input / Revision of SFMP issues in NEBC.
+At some point, the funding issue needs to be discussed.
+Follwing are comments genera ted during the review of SFMP# 2.
+SFMP# 2 6.50 - Coordination Do oil/gas industry proponents share information on their plans with the participants so that total cumulative impacts are being assessed?
 Comment that the FSJPP plan coordination process allows for a better assessment of forestry impacts at a landscape level for First Nations because the plans and maps are coordinated.
 Information sharing is happening as much as possible.
 Information around roads is being shared so that duplicate access can be avoided to develop an area, and reduce the overall impact.
-Acknowledged N/a 6.56 - Conformance to Elements Pertinent to Treaty Rights Suggested that the indicators related to First Nations' values should be written by the First Nations and then presented to the PAG.
+Acknowledged N/a SFMP# 2 6.56 - Conformance to Elements Pertinent to Treaty Rights Suggested that the indicators related to First Nations' values should be written by the First Nations and then presented to the PAG.
 The process that was followed allowed for first nations to review the draft indicators before it went out to public review.
 Even though the licensee participants wrote the original indicators and targets, the first nations representatives had opportunity to influence the wording of the final indicators and targets.
 The basic intent of the First Nations indicators is specified in the CSA standard.
 The indicators proposed by the participants are built upon the core requirement noted in the CSA standard.
 The draft indicators were discussed with First Nations by way of the previous 3 JMAC meetings as well as individual band specific meetings held to review the draft SFMP.
-The participants have made a number of changes to the indicators related to first nation values however if any first nations values Yes
+Yes

-SFMP Reference First Nations Comments and Questions Participants' Response or Information Participants' Acceptance of Input were not addressed than the first nation representatives should bring these forward.
-6.56 - Conformance to Elements Pertinent to Treaty Rights Suggestion that a good starting point for indicators for First Nation values would be to work around the values and specific treaty rights identified in Treaty 8 (i.e. hunt, fish, trap, etc.).
+SFMP Reference First Nations Comments and Questions Participants' Response or Information Participants' Acceptance of Input / Revision of SFMP to the indicators related to first nation values however if any first nations values were not addressed than the first nation representatives should bring these forward.
+SFMP# 2 6.56 - Conformance to Elements Pertinent to Treaty Rights Suggestion that a good starting point for indicators for First Nation values would be to work around the values and specific treaty rights identified in Treaty 8 (i.e. hunt, fish, trap, etc.).
 Responded that many of the indicators in the SFMP directly or indirectly relate to treaty rights (i.e. seral stage, patch size, water quality - impacts on wildlife and fish) and are noted by Indicator # 56.
-N/A 4.5.3 - Adjacency and Forest Structure Strategy Question asked "what are the adjacency guidelines are under the FSJ pilot?"
+N/A SFMP# 2 4.5.3 - Adjacency and Forest Structure Strategy Question asked "what are the adjacency guidelines are under the FSJ pilot?"
 There are no adjacency requirements because of the focus on emulating the temporal and spatial characteristics of natural disturbance - primarily fire.
 Adjacency concerns are considered within visual corridors.
-N/A 6.6 - Coarse woody Debris Volume Question asked "are Wildlife brush piles addressed in the plan?"
+N/A SFMP# 2 6.6 - Coarse woody Debris Volume Question asked "are Wildlife brush piles addressed in the plan?"
 Suggested consideration of an indicator to be added to the SFMP related to wildlife piles.
 Responded that a specific requirement to produce or retain a specified number of wildlife piles is not addressed in the plan and currently not practiced extensively in the FSJ TSA.
 SFMP Indicator 6.6 requires the retention of coarse woody debris on harvested areas and recommends the retention of CWD in small piles and in dispersed patterns.
-Yes 4.7 - Reforestation Strategy Concern expressed regarding aerial herbicide spraying in the Graham or Cypress areas.
+Yes SFMP# 2 4.7 - Reforestation Concern expressed regarding aerial herbicide spraying in the Graham or Cypress areas.
 The Participants indicated that they will discuss any plans for harvesting or herbicide application in theses areas with the HRFN.
-Yes 2.4 - First Nations The SFMP wording should be changed to The SFMP will be revised to reflect the # of YES
+Yes